-A solar eclipse happens when the sun, moon & earth line up with the moon in the middle.
-This happens at new moon.
-There is not a solar eclipse every month because the moon's orbit is tilted and the moon usually goes above or below the sun.
+A solar eclipse happens when the earth, moon & sun line up with the moon in the middle.
+This happens at new moon!
+There is not a solar eclipse every month because the moon usually goes above or below the sun.
 Whereas lunar eclipses are seen by everyone on the night side of the planet, solar eclipses are local.
-Eclipse chasers travel to stand in the path of the moon's shadow.
+Eclipse chasers travel to stand in the moon's shadow.

-It is an amazing coincidence that the sun and moon appear to be the same size.
-The sun is 400 times larger than the moon but 400 times farther away.
+It is a coincidence that the sun and moon appear to be the same size.
+The sun is 400 times larger than the moon but 400 times further away.

-Both the moon and the earth cast shadows into space.
-The moon casts a small shadow, so an eclipse of the sun lasts a few minutes.
+Both the earth and the moon cast shadows into space.
+The moon casts a small shadow, so a solar eclipse lasts only a few minutes.
 The path of totality can be thousands of miles long and only 70 miles wide.
 The moon's shadow travels 1000 miles an hour.

 On August 21, the moon's shadow touched down in the Pacific Ocean.
 It crossed the United States from the northwest to the southeast.
-It crossed Oregon, Idaho, Wyoming, Nebraska, Missouri, Illinois, Kentucky, Tennessee, North and South Carolina.
-It passed into the Atlantic Ocean and left the earth near the Cape Verde Islands.
+It crossed Oregon, Idaho, Wyoming, Nebraska, Missouri, Illinois, Kentucky, Tennessee, & North and South Carolina.
+It passed into the Atlantic Ocean and left our planet near the Cape Verde Islands.
 I was in Lebanon, Tennessee, where the duration of totality was 2 minutes, 35 seconds.
 The crowd reacted!
 It is strange how the moon's shadow is treated as if it were a tangible thing.
-In reality, it is the absence of something: the sun's rays.
+In reality, it is the absence of something: sunlight.

 GREAT AMERICAN ECLIPSE: August 21, 2017

 A total eclipse of the sun occurs during new moon.
 New moon is when the moon moves between the earth and the sun.
-The night side of the moon faces us, and the moon is invisible.
-When the sun, moon & earth form a straight line, there is a total solar eclipse somewhere on the planet.
-An eclipse does not occur every new moon because the moon's orbit is inclined to the ecliptic by 5 degrees.
+The night side of the moon faces us, so the moon is invisible.
+When the earth, moon & sun form a straight line, there is a total solar eclipse somewhere.
+An eclipse does not occur every new moon because the moon's orbit is inclined to the ecliptic.
 Generally, the moon passes above or below the sun.
 During a total solar eclipse, the moon covers the sun, plunging us into darkness.
 Eclipses vary in duration depending on the moon's distance from Earth.
-It is a perfect fit, the only 2 discs in our sky, one on top of the other like a quarter on top of a quarter.
+It is a perfect fit, the only 2 discs in the sky, one on top of the other.

 The sun's diameter is 400 times larger than the moon's.
 The sun is also 400 times farther away.
 These facts make total solar eclipses possible.
-The sun is about 93 million miles from us.
-The moon is about 240 thousand miles.
-Divide 240,000 into 93,000,000, and you get 388.
-Close enough!
-The moon was created when a planet-size object collided with the early earth, sending debris into orbit.
+The sun is about 93 million miles away.
+The moon is about 240 thousand miles away.
+The moon was created when an object collided with the early earth, sending debris into orbit.
 The debris coalesced over time to form the moon.
 The moon was once much closer.
-It is slowly drifting away, and there will come a time when it will not appear large enough to cover the sun.
-The age of total solar eclipses will be over.
+It is slowly drifting away, and there will be a time when it will not appear large enough to cover the sun.
+There will be no more total solar eclipses.

 The partial phase began just before noon.
 Totality occurred at 1:28pm.
 The eclipse ended at 3pm.
 I had eclipse glasses for the partial phases.
-Only during totality could the eclipse be viewed without glasses.
-The corona was visible at that time.
+Only during totality can eclipses be viewed without glasses.
+The corona is visible at that time.
 The corona is the sun's atmosphere and made of plasma, the 4th state of matter.
-It is hot, delicate & pearly white.
-The moon was a black disc covering the sun with the corona around it.
+It is delicate & pearly white.
+The moon is a black disc covering the sun with the corona surrounding it.

-Before and after totality, Baily's Beads and the Diamond Rings were seen.
+Before and after totality, Baily's Beads and the Diamond Rings are seen.
 Baily's Beads are the sun's rays passing through mountains and valleys on the moon.
 The Diamond Rings are the last bead before totality and the first Bead after totality.
-From beginning to end, the eclipse lasted 3 hours.
+This eclipse lasted 3 hours.

 All solar eclipses are different.
 The path of the Great American Eclipse was 70 miles wide.
-It was a ribbon stretching across the United States, and people wanted to be as close to the center of that ribbon as possible.
-The shadow came from the west.
+It was a ribbon stretching across the United States, and people wanted to be as close to the center as possible.
+The moon's shadow came from the west.

-My cousin and I rode out to Lebanon, Tennessee, from Nashville the morning of August 21.
-We went to the Cedars of Lebanon State Park, where a group of eclipse chasers had gathered.
-It looked like big fluffy clouds would interfere but by eclipse time, the sky was clear.
+My cousin and I rode out to Lebanon that morning to Cedars of Lebanon State Park, where a group of eclipse chasers were gathered.
+There were big fluffy clouds but by eclipse time, the sky was clear.
 It was hot!
-The eclipse began around noon and looking through my glasses, it looked as if a bite had been taken out of the sun's western edge.
+The eclipse began around noon and looking through my glasses, it looked like a bite had been taken out of the sun's western edge.
 It was the night side of the moon encroaching on the sun.
-As the bite got bigger, I thought it looked like a vinyl record next to a banana.
+As the bite got bigger, it looked like a vinyl record next to a banana.
 The crescent sun continued to shrink as the moon moved across it.
 It got smaller and smaller until totality occurred at 1:28pm.
-It was noticeably cooler, and the sky had darkened, although it never got pitch black.
+It was noticeably cooler, and the sky had darkened although it never got pitch black.
 I saw the white corona.
-It looked like a paper mache flower.
+It looked like a paper mache flower!
 I spotted Venus.
-For some reason, I never noticed Baily's Beads or the Diamond Rings.
-We left after totality as the reverse partial phase began.
-Totality passed quickly!
-Maybe I had seen too many pictures and had high expectations.
-What I was seeing in my mind and what I saw with my eyes were 2 different things.
-Still, it was a great experience and one I would not have missed.
+I never noticed Baily's Beads or the Diamond Rings.
+Totality passed quickly, and we left as the reverse partial phase began.
+Perhaps my expectations were too high.
 We saw shadow bands through tree leaves as we returned to the car.